ibm-cloud-docs/cloud-databases/howto-vpes.md

    Address: 10.240.64.6    < ---- your VPE IP address
    ```

 7. You can now use your instance in the VSI.
-See the following example:
+See the following example of a command for a {{site.data.keyword.databases-for-mongodb}} instance:

    ```bash
    mongo -u $USERNAME -p $PASSWORD --tls --tlsCAFile /root/   c--authenticationDatabase admin --host replset/host-0.private.databaseappdomain.   cloud:30066,host-1.private.databases.appdomain.cloud:30066,host-private.   databases.appdomain.cloud:30066